redwoodjs/learn.redwoodjs.com/docs/tutorial/getting-dynamic.md

 This says that we want a table called `Post` and it should have:

-- An `id` column of type `Int`, we let Prisma know this is the column it should use as the `@id` (for it to create relationships to other tables) and that the `@default` value should be Prisma's special `autoincrement()` method letting it know that the DB should set it automatically when new records are created
+- An `id` column of type `Int` lets Prisma know this is the column it should use as the `@id` (for it to create relationships to other tables) and that the `@default` value should be Prisma's special `autoincrement()` method letting it know that the DB should set it automatically when new records are created
 - A `title` field that will contain a `String`
 - A `body` field that will contain a `String`
 - A `createdAt` field that will be a `DateTime` and will `@default` to `now()` when we create a new record (so we don't have to set the time manually in our app)